 Or use LAST Record Cleaning Machine (RCM) Fluid with vacuum operated record cleaning machines.

 QUESTION: Does using LAST All Purpose Record Cleaner or a vacuum system remove the LAST Record Preservative?
 Briefly, LAST Record Preservative is not soluble in the record cleaning chemistries used in manual, nor in vacuum operated cleaning operations.
 LAST Record Preservative has an extreme affinity for vinyl, and once in place, is very difficult to remove.
 Also, once in place on the surface of the record, there is a diffusion process (aided by passage of the stylus along the groove walls) wherein the treatment penetrates from 10 to 15 molecular layers into the surface of the vinyl until an equilibrium is established.

 For standard record cleaning solutions used in either in manual or vacuum machine operation, the integrity of the treatment is not compromised.

 Once you have a clean record, you can totally protect it from the effects of stylus-caused shock-wave damage by applying LAST Record Preservative.

 LAST Record Preservative chemically enhances the molecular stability, and therefore the cohesiveness of the groove surface so that it completely resists the effects of stylus shock waves.
 The 30-second treatment affects the vinyl to a depth of about ten molecular layers and becomes part of the grove wall.
-There are no surface residues that can be picked up by the stylus.
+It leaves no surface residues to be picked up by the stylus.
 In fact, overuse is harmless.

 LAST Record Preservative has been universally applauded by the super-critical editors of audio publications.
 Numerous writers have made the point that LAST Record Preservative produces audible benefits far beyond its original purpose as a preservative.
 According to the editor of International Audio Review, LAST Record Preservative provides an almost 10-dB reduction in high-frequency IM distortion as measured on a test record.
 Others have reported even greater improvements in overall fidelity from their preservative treated records.